cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 then be prompted to enter the name of the bucket you wish to delete and select the 'Confirm' button before the deletion occurs.
-Once your EMR cluster has been successfully terminated and all buckets created during the tutorial have been deleted, you can then be certain that no additional costs will continue to accrue based on the work performed in this tutorial [@hid-sp18-521-emrreset].
+Once your EMR cluster has been successfully terminated and all buckets created during the section have been deleted, you can then be certain that no additional costs will continue to accrue based on the work performed in this section [@hid-sp18-521-emrreset].

 ![**Figure:** Terminate](images/emr_terminate.png)